 All line marking equipment used for applying paint and glass beads must have a current NZTA T/8 certification and be in a certifiable condition.
 All line marking equipment used for applying long life or thermoplastic materials must have a current NZTA T/12 certification and be in a certifiable state.

 The senior operator of each road marking crew must have at least a minimum qualification accepted by the Industry Training Organisation (ITO).
-At least 1 person in each road marking crew must be a qualified traffic controller (TC) in accordance with NZTA COPTTM.
+At least 1 person in each road marking crew must be a qualified traffic controller (TC) in accordance with NZTA CopTTM, which is soon to be replaced by the Worksafe Guidelines.
+Note that the qualification requirements are likely to be changed.

 Raised pavement markers (RPM)

 All reflectorised pavement markers are to be glass faced (long life) or equivalent with NZTA Specification M/12 type acceptance.
-All pavement markers are to comply with NZTA M/12 (and NZTA M/12 notes).
-Installation of raised pavement markers must comply with NZTA P/14, MOTSAM and any subsequent NZTA document (e.g. RTS 4 ‘Guidelines for Flush Medians’).
+All pavement markers are to comply with NZTA M/12.
+Installation of raised pavement markers must comply with NZTA M/12, and MOTSAM.
 Further to this Council may require specific RPM layouts in certain locations.

 Where ‘active’ RPMs are specified, these must incorporate solar panels and LED lights so that they do not rely solely on reflected light.